Alternatives comparedPillar guide

 The bottom line

 If you're experienced, cash-ready, and comfortable with title work, tax deeds and repository lists can be cheapest of all.
+If you want yield rather than houses, liens are a legitimate instrument — just not a shortcut to real estate.
 For everyone else — and for anyone who wants to finance or live in the result — land banks give you nearly the same discount with a fraction of the risk.
 Start there.

 Start here